openbmc/pldm/README.md

 placed under the folder oem/<oem_name>/libpldmresponder.
 They must be adhering to the rules mentioned under the libpldmresponder section above.

-Once the above is done a conditional flag has to be created in the configure.ac to enable conditional compilation.
+Once the above is done a meson option has to be created in `pldm/meson_options.txt` with its mapped compiler flag to enable conditional compilation.

-For consistency would recommend using "--enable-oem-<oem_name>".
+For consistency would recommend using "oem-<oem_name>".

-The Makefile.am files in libpldm and libpldmresponder will need to be changed to allow conditional compilation of the code.
+The `pldm/meson.build` and the corresponding source file(s) will need to incorporate the logic of adding its mapped compiler flag to allow conditional compilation of the code.

 ## TODO
 Consider hosting libpldm above in a repo of its own, probably even outside the